Mentors-Outreach/mentors-outreach/community-guidelines.md

 ### Mentors Outreach Guidelines

- We ask for everyone to **lead with a "Community first" mindset. **Meaning, We need your help to keep Mentors Outreach as valuable, authentic, and safe as possible.
+We ask for everyone to lead with a "**Community first**" mindset.
+Meaning, We need your help to keep Mentors Outreach as valuable, authentic, and safe as possible.

 *   **Be supportive**.
 Encourage and support your fellow members.